The Coffee Bean & Tea Leaf Spotlight: Bali Blue Moon Coffee

 Try a Bali Blue Moon Coffee Today

-Bags of Bali Blue Moon coffee are available in-store for purchase.
+Bags of Bali Blue Moon coffee are available in-store or online for purchase.
 Bali Blue Moon coffee is also available on our website for customers who prefer the magic of home brewing.
 When brewing at home, 8 ounces translates to about 25 cups of coffee.
 Learn the difference between espresso and coffee so you can start brewing signature drinks from The Coffee Bean & Tea Leaf® from the comfort of your kitchen.

 Need some coffee on-the-go?
 Just stop by The Coffee Bean & Tea Leaf® in your neighborhood and grab a bag of Bali Blue Moon coffee.
 Make it a full breakfast with a Chocolate Muffin or a Cheese Danish.